pingflood/simplemenulauncher/README.md

 TODO
 ====

-Add another category for settings
+Add another category for settings (What for ?
+Wallpapers ?)

-Add support for user-set overclocking (Not trivial)

 Ticked off the list
 ====================

+Add support for user-set overclocking -  DONE, can also be saved

 TV Out support - DONE, fixed